M-T3K/Enpyclopedia/README.md

 # Enpyclopedia
 A Python API to use with online encyclopedias such as Wikipedia and Omniglot.
-The goal of this software is to provide as much functionality while keeping code simple.
+The goal of this software is to provide as much functionality as possible while keeping code simple.

 ## Table of Contents